haliconfr/dayshift-fnaf/README.md

 - Detailed enemy animations

-- Path tracing lights with dust effects

 - First-person movement complete with view bobbing and interaction with items

-- Diegetic sound effects that react with the world

 - Two fully developed levels with enemies and an end goal